Low-Fat Diet (50 Grams)

-A fat-restricted diet limits the amount of fat you can eat each day.
+A fat-restricted diet limits the fat you can eat each day.

-This diet may be prescribed for people with medical conditions that make it difficult to digest fat.
-Examples include chronic pancreatitis and gallbladder disease.
-A fat-restricted diet will minimize the unpleasant side effects of fat malabsorption, such as diarrhea, gas, and cramping.
+This diet may be given to people with health problems that make it hard to process fat.
+Examples are chronic pancreatitis and gallbladder disease.
+A fat-restricted diet will lower the side effects of fat malabsorption, such as diarrhea, gas, and cramping.

-The following guide is broken down into categories based on the Choose My Plate website recommendations for healthy eating.
-It is recommended that you work with a dietitian to determine how many servings of each category you should eat.
-Here are some general recommendations:
+This guide is broken down into categories based on the Choose My Plate website.
+You should work with a dietitian to find out how many servings of each category to eat.
+Here are some tips: